 We shot a video while we were there of Will and Heidi Baker talking about the project.
 Click below to watch.

-If you are interested in more information or how to donate to Global Awakening’s Humanitarian Aid Projects, you can email me at email@example.com.
+If you are interested in more information or how to donate to Global Awakening’s Humanitarian Aid Projects, you can email us at firstname.lastname@example.org.

 Jeff Myers, Events Director interviews John Rolf…